Biden’s struggle on assault claim raises doubts

 Whether you think Franken was railroaded or rightfully ejected, he at the very least misunderstood the moment he was in and the unwritten rules of his party.

-Democrats were eager to not only press President Trump on the multiple allegations of harassment and abuse against him, but also were looking at a Senate race in Mississippi where Republicans had selected a nominee accused of abusing his powers as a prosecutor to take advantage of underage girls.
+Democrats were eager to not only press President Trump on the multiple allegations of harassment and abuse against him, but also were looking at a Senate race in Alabama where Republicans had selected a nominee accused of abusing his powers as a prosecutor to take advantage of underage girls.
 By sacking Franken, Democrats bolstered their argument against Roy Moore.

 Those Democrats predominantly interested in social justice and feminism were probably not Biden’s biggest fans in the first place.
 We heard complaints about Biden’s hair sniffing and handsy ways from his detractors long ago.
 And just because the party apparatus has circled the wagons around Biden does not mean those complaints will go away.